 - Tackle the Carpets: Vigorously vacuum the carpets and floor mats.
 For stubborn dirt, use the brush attachment to agitate the carpet fibers before vacuuming.

-- Don’t Forget the Hidden Spots: Slide the seats all the way forward and back to vacuum the rails and the areas underneath.
+- the Hidden Spots: Slide the seats all the way forward and back to vacuum the rails and the areas underneath.

 Your Pre-Purchase Checklist